RodrigoSarmento/MyBlog/_posts/2021-03-31-pdi_questions.md

 </div>
 <br />

+Finally, I have the number of bubbles and the number of bubbles with hole, So I just need to subtract the number of the total with the number of bubbles with a hole to find the number of bubbles without a hole.

 ```

   // Inverting the color, now the black background will be white
     floodFill(image, Point(0, 0), 255);
     imshow("image", image);